 The dry climate and high altitude of the Atacama Desert have protected the deposits of APVC volcanism from erosion.
 Still, limited erosion also reduces the exposure of buried layers and structures.

 Map showing the location (in red) of the Altiplano-Puna plateau in South America

 El Tatio is a geothermal field located in the Andes Mountains of northern Chile at 4,320 m (14,170 ft) above sea level.
 It is the third-largest geyser field in the world and the largest in the Southern Hemisphere.
-The field is a major tourist attraction in northern Chile.
+The area is a major tourist attraction in northern Chile.

 El Tatio lies at the western foot of a series of stratovolcanoes, which runs along the border between Chile and Bolivia.
-This series of volcanoes are part of the Central Volcanic Zone, one of several volcanic belts in the Andes, and of the Altiplano–Puna volcanic complex (APVC).
+This series of volcanoes are part of the Central Volcanic Zone, one of several volcanic belts in the Andes, and the Altiplano-Puna volcanic complex (APVC).
 This system of large calderas may be the source of heat for the El Tatio geothermal system.

 Sol de Mañana

-This area is characterized by intense volcanic activity and the sulfur springs field is full of mud lakes and steam pools with boiling mud.
+This area is characterized by intense volcanic activity, and the sulfur springs field is full of mud lakes and steam pools with boiling mud.
 Moraines also occur in the area.

 Cerro Guacha is a caldera in southwestern Bolivia.
-Part of the volcanic system of the Andes, it is considered to be part of the Central Volcanic Zone and is associated with the Altiplano-Puna volcanic complex (APVC).
+Part of the volcanic system of the Andes, it is considered part of the Central Volcanic Zone and is associated with the Altiplano-Puna volcanic complex (APVC).